OfriRose/crypto-dashboard/README.md

-Crypto Dashboard 📈
+Crypto Dashboard: Full-Stack Data Visualization Platform 📈

-A real-time, dynamic web dashboard built with Python and Flask for visualizing cryptocurrency prices.
-This project fetches live and historical data from the CoinGecko API and presents it using Plotly charts for a rich user experience.
+An interactive platform built with Python, Flask, and Plotly to provide real-time and historical cryptocurrency market analysis.
+This project demonstrates core skills in full-stack development, API integration, and data visualization.

-🧐 Features
+🚀 Key Features

-    Live Price Tracking: Fetches and displays the current prices of Bitcoin, Ethereum, and other cryptocurrencies in USD.

-    Historical Price Chart: Visualizes historical price data over the last 30 days for selected cryptocurrencies using an interactive line graph.

-    Python-Powered Backend: The core logic, including API calls and data processing, is handled by a Flask server.

-    Dynamic Visualization: Uses the Plotly library to generate beautiful, interactive charts that are rendered directly in the browser.
+    Real-Time Data Integration: Connects to the CoinGecko API to fetch and display up-to-the-minute cryptocurrency prices.

+    Dynamic Data Visualization: Generates and renders a historical price chart using the Plotly library, allowing for interactive exploration of market trends over the past 30 days.

+    Modular Architecture: The backend logic (data fetching and processing) is decoupled from the frontend presentation (HTML templates), showcasing an understanding of maintainable and scalable web application design.

+    Efficient Data Handling: Utilizes the Pandas library for efficient data manipulation and preparation, demonstrating a strong foundation in data science libraries.

 🛠️ Technology Stack

-    Backend: Python 🐍

-        Framework: Flask

-        Data Processing: Pandas

-        Visualization: Plotly

-    Frontend:

-        Templating: Jinja2
+    Backend: Python, Flask, Pandas, Requests

-        JavaScript: Plotly.js (via CDN)
+    Frontend: HTML, Jinja2, Plotly.js (via CDN)

-    API: CoinGecko API

-⚙️ Getting Started

-Follow these steps to get a local copy of the project up and running.

-Prerequisites

-You'll need python3 and poetry installed.

-Installation
+    Deployment & Management: Git, Poetry

+▶️ Quick Start

+This project is ready to run with a simple local setup.

     Clone the repository:
     Bash